fijcj/term3-assignment/README.md

 3. Open command prompt

-4. type cd %userprofile%\Desktop
+4. type cd %userprofile%\Desktop and press enter

-5. run .\queens-windows.exe
+5. type queens-windows.exe and press enter

 6. Give it the x coordinate, then the y coordinate separated by a space, then click enter.
 These are the coordinates of the queen